alanagudinas/Hollen-Lab/README.md

 # Hollen-Lab

-This is an image analysis toolbox in MATLAB for statistical analysis of defects in STM images.
+This is an image processing toolbox in MATLAB for statistical analysis of defects in STM images.
 -
 Your starting point should be either a .sm4 file or .mat structure.
 If you have an image file (.png or .jpg) that has not been converted to a .mat file, you can run the following: